Message broker nodes are used in

 * Sort the data

-* Select data elements to include or exclude based on some criteria
+* Select data elements to include or exclude based on some

 * Transform the data into another format